Mushers' Guide to the Yukon Quest Trail

 The Yukon Quest Trail follows the historic frontier travel routes of the Gold Rush Era.
 Dating back to the mid 1800’s, these routes were first connected end-to-end with the inaugural running of the Yukon Quest in 1984.

-The following detailed description of the Yukon Quest Trail is courtesy of 2-time Yukon Quest Champion and 17-time Finisher John Schandelmeier.
+The following detailed description of the Yukon Quest Trail is courtesy of two-time Yukon Quest Champion and 17-time Finisher John Schandelmeier.
 It has been updated by Mike Reitz for 2017.

 The Yukon Quest recognizes that not knowing the trail is a distinct disadvantage for rookies, however we also believe that the severity of this handicap can be reduced with a little common sense and some research.
 The trail information given here will be helpful but it is only a general overview.
 Learn as much as you can in advance of the race start, you may find it necessary to keep a notebook.
 During the race try to find a knowledgeable local at checkpoints or a race veteran who can give you detailed information on what lies ahead.
 Do not rely on one person’s trail description; quite often individuals have a different focus on the same section of trail.

 - Know your own dog team; their abilities, attitude and individual strengths.

 - Check long-term weather reports before the race and at every checkpoint.
 They are available by phone thru the National Weather Service, or Aviation weather.